its-pointless/gcc_termux/README.txt

 use the commands setupclang setupgcc-6 and setupgcc-7 to switch compilers nothing complex just moving symlinks around

+12/09/2017
+rustc is broken if you upgraded libllvm to 5.0 to rememdy that install newly added package libllvm-4so should be working from there

 08/09/2017

 added fixedshe package and command executing it will start a new shell with